ikintsu/nets213final/README.md

 ### Quality Control
 We opted to use majority vote as our method for encouraging stronger results we obtain from worker responses.
 Specfically, we have 3 workers answer a set list of questions for each article.
 From there, we made a dictionary for each article with respect to the questions in order to find the majority answer.
 From there, we return a csv with the majority answer labeled for each question, and for each article.

-*The code for the quality contron sample input can be found here: data/directory/qc_input.csv*
+*The code for the quality control sample input can be found here: data/directory/qc_input.csv*

+*The code for the quality control sample output can be found here: data/directory/qc_output.csv*

-*The code for the quality control module can be found here: src/directory/quality_control*
+*The code for the quality control module can be found here: src/directory/majority_qc.py*